Mulching Colorado Plants

-Studies have shown that wood and bark mulch can almost double a trees or shrubs growth in the first couple of seasons after planting.
+Studies have shown that mulching with wood, bark, or coconut coir can almost double a trees or shrubs growth in the first couple of seasons after planting.
 Each tree should have a circle of mulch that covers the area needed to dig the hole.
 In more idea situations the mulch can cover up to 4 times the area of the hole.

 Apply a 3″ think (after settling) layer of mulch to at least an eight-foot diameter circle around the plant, or maintain the area weed free with herbicides, to help discourage weeds and turf.
 This area should be maintained during the establishment period at least two feet in diameter (preferable three feet) for each inch of tree trunk diameter (to encourage rapid establishment, minimum diameter should be eight feet for trees with a trunk diameter less than 3 inches).
 Apply a thinner layer of mulch over the root ball, for aesthetic reasons if you wish, but keep it at least 12 inches from the trunk (24″ diameter mulch-free area) so the trunk bark can dry.
 This also allows rainwater, irrigation, and air to easily enter the root ball since it does not have to drain through the mulch.
 Applying too thick a layer can kill the plant by holding water meant for the roots, oxygen starvation, death of bark, stem and root diseases, prevention of hardening off for winter, vole and other rodent damage to trunk, keeping the root ball too wet, encouraging formation of stem girdling roots, and repelling water if the mulch dries out.